uditmishra03/tarang-dev-portfolio/docs/PLAN.md

     *   Set up an S3 bucket for static website hosting.
     *   Create a CloudFront distribution pointing to the S3 bucket.
     *   Provision a free SSL certificate in ACM and attach it to CloudFront.
-    *   Configure Route 53 to point `astaran.cloud` to the CloudFront distribution.
+    *   Configure Route 53 to point `tarang.cloud` to the CloudFront distribution.

 3.  **Phase 3: Deployment and CI/CD**
     *   Create the GitHub Actions workflow for automated deployments.